This week we were fortunate enough to have been supported by NYP Tristars, one of our excellent local clubs. Here’s their report…

-As always please drop us a line at firstname.lastname@example.org if you can assist with volunteering in the future, and even if the list appears full, we never turn down volunteers.
+As always please drop us an email at firstname.lastname@example.org if you can assist with volunteering in the future, and even if the list appears full, we never turn down volunteers.

 Donating to Fountains Abbey parkrun

-It’s now over four years since we set up Fountains Abbey parkrun and we have replaced some of our signage and kit and bought a few new bits and pieces, the latest being a complete new set of finish tokens at a cost of £140.
+It’s now over five years since we set up Fountains Abbey parkrun and we recently bought a few new bits and pieces, including a new laptop for processing results, a megaphone and a complete set of tokens.
 Some of the kit gets provided by parkrun HQ.
-Some of it doesn’t and on those occasions we do reach out to the community and ask for donations to help keep & our wonderful parkrun and improve its facilities and functioning.
-If you would like to make a donation to Fountains Abbey parkrun please simply click on the link below: http://www.parkrun.org.uk/fountainsabbey/aboutus/ Thank you very much for your support.
+Some of it doesn’t and on those occasions we make an appeal to the community and ask for donations to help keep & our wonderful parkrun and improve its facilities and functioning.
+If you would like to make a donation to Fountains Abbey parkrun please simply click on the link below: http://www.parkrun.org.uk/fountainsabbey/aboutus/Thank you very much for your support.
 100% of the funds raised are used directly for the benefit of Fountains Abbey parkrun.

 Important notices concerning the Fountains Abbey parkrun.